 As humans, hormones play key roles in major bodily functions that keep us alive and well, and yet we generally take our hormones for granted, except for those memorable developmental stages like puberty and menopause when hormones are raging.

-Yet, without notice, hormones are always playing a leading role collectively in our mood, weight, and overall health.
+Yet, without notice, hormones are always playing a leading role collectively in our mood, weight, and wellness.

-Understanding the relationships between hormones and our mental, emotional, and physical health can shed light on why we’re quickly becoming an overweight, anxious, and stressed out society.
+Understanding the relationship between hormones and our mental, emotional, and physical health can shed light on why we’re quickly becoming an overweight and anxious society.

 Generally, the main hormones involved in regulating weight and mood are cortisol, thyroid, estrogen, progesterone, testosterone, insulin, ghrelin, and leptin.

-Yet, research continues to support that our high sugar, highly concentrated, refined and processed American diet and sedentary lifestyle are causing hormonal imbalance and resistance that’s making us overeat, crave, and struggle with stress.
+Yet according to research, our high sugar, highly concentrated, refined and processed American diet and sedentary lifestyle are causing hormonal imbalance that is driving us overeat, crave, and feel anxious and stressed.

-However, oxytocin, better known as the “love hormone,” also helps regulate our metabolism, body weight, appetite, cravings, and stress.
+However, oxytocin, better known as the “love hormone,” also helps regulate metabolism, body weight, mood, appetite, cravings, and also, overeating.

-It’s also the hormone that I often see women struggle with balancing most.
+Yet sadly, it’s the hormone that I often see women struggle with balancing the most.

-For example, losing weight is pretty straightforward: eat colorful healthy, nutrient-dense foods, eat when you’re hungry, stop eating when you’re satisfied, hydrate well, get plenty of sleep, reduce stress and relax, and work on your mindset.
+For example, the path to weight loss is pretty straightforward: eat colorful healthy, nutrient-dense foods, eat when you’re hungry, stop eating when you’re satisfied, hydrate well, get plenty of sleep, reduce stress and relax, and work on your mindset.

 Sure, certain medications, menopause, diagnoses, and individual differences can influence the weight loss process, but generally speaking, the path to weight loss is not complicated.

-Yet, when we start talking about the importance of self-care, which releases oxytocin, in weight loss and emotional health that’s where progress slams on its brakes with, “You want me to do what?”
+Yet, when we start talking about the importance of self-care, which releases oxytocin, in the weight loss and emotional health journey, that’s where progress slams on its brakes and we women tend to roll our eyes and remark, “You want me to do what?”

-The mere idea of self-care, which I believe is self-love, stops us dead in our tracks.
+The mere idea of making our self-care a priority and caring for ourselves well stops us dead in our tracks.